 Well, I recently found out that he sneaked into the Google Play store and bought several games without my permission.

-We had a long mother-son talk and he assured me that he won’t do it again, but I’d really like to force the Play Store to ask for my password for every purchase.
-Is there a way to do that?
+We had a long mother-son talk and he assured me that he won’t do it again, but I’d really like to make sure he (nor anyone else) can ever do that again.
+Is there something I can do?

 Rick’s answer: This actually is a very common problem, Michelle.

 Parents the world over find themselves having to pay for apps that were downloaded by their kids on a daily basis.

 Luckily, all it takes is a simple settings change to require whoever is using your phone to enter the password for your Google account before being allowed to make a Google Play purchase.
 Just follow the steps below: